| Renaissance | |

 1648 Treaty of Peace of Westphalia ends the 30 years war

-1688 "Glorious Revolution" William & Mary's reign
+1688 The "Glorious Revolution" William & Mary's reign in Great Britain

 Francis Bacon's idea about the central importance of experimental research in order to improve human conditions.

 "Francis Bacon, captured the spirit of the new approach in important respects.
-And Bacon not only wrote about how science should be studied in terms of collecting, classifying and analysing facts, He also put forward ideas about how scientific work should be organized, and how it could benefit from collective effort, with an implicit division of labour."
+And Bacon not only wrote about how science should be studied in terms of collecting, classifying and analyzing facts, He also put forward ideas about how scientific work should be organized, and how it could benefit from collective effort, with an implicit division of labour."

 Pacey, Technology in World Civilization, pp. 97-98.